OwenFeik/realmview/README.md

 * Crashes when resizing grid
 * Hollow shapes when rendered with opacity have overlapping triangles visible.
 * Add to scene button is broken; `selected_layer` is undefined.
-* Resizing drawings is broken.
+* Drawing outlines are misleading for resize anchors.

 # Documentation